 "Thanks to the knowledge and experience I have been gaining, I'm able to put my new skills into actual use.
 I'm learning techniques to make puppets take certain actions that you wouldn't think you could, such as having a shadow puppet jump across a pond and showing the surface water actually rippling at the same time.
-I'm getting puppet arts training from a university with a world-class reputation in the field, while being able to continue working at a job I love." — Brandon Kirkham, Puppetry Arts Online Graduate Certificate Student
+I'm getting puppet arts training from a university with a world-class reputation in the field, while being able to continue working at a job I love." — Brandon Kirkham, Puppet Arts Online Graduate Certificate Student

 Brandon Kirkham, Brandon has been building puppets

 professionally for more than 10 years.
 But with just two

 courses from the Puppet Arts Online Graduate Certificate

 Program under his belt, he’s taking his work as Design